 Lora park is home to six Orcas or Killer Whales and offers a daily exhibition designed to create awareness for these animals and keep them healthy and in good physical condition.

-If you are interested in whale watching in Spain, you can check out our article on the subject here or if you are only interested in Orcas, you can read about Spanish Killer Whales here.
+If you are interested in whale watching in Spain, you can check out our article on the subject here.

 Here is a list of some of the more exciting animals you will find at Loro Park: